YinJC/uk-tex-faq/FAQ-vertposfp.md

----
-layout: page
-title: Vertical layout of float pages
+# Vertical layout of float pages
----

 By default, LaTeX vertically centres the floats on a float page;
 the present author is not alone in not liking this arrangement.